Introduction: HC-SR04 Ultrasonic Sensor With Raspberry Pi

-Hello every one ... my name is Ahmed Darwish ... this is my first experience with the Raspberry Pi and I'd like to share it with you all.
+Hello every one ... my name is Ahmed Darwish ... this is my project using Raspberry Pi with the Ultrasonic sensor and I'd like to share it with you all.
 I have been asked to prepare a code that works on Python to control 8 ultrasonic sensors connected to a Raspberry Pi board.
 The system shall be connected to a screen via an HDMI and it should show something like a radar monitor.

 - HDMI cable